FuzzrNet/Fuzzr/README.md

 We want to reinvent the web to be much, much simpler, and to move past it.
 The Web is **mostly** centralized (including much of "DWeb" infrastructure), but the broader Internet **mostly** isn't.
 That's why the FuzzrWeb should eventually move to the FuzzrNet, and the Fuzzr client can both serve FuzzrWeb sites, access other Fuzzr sites on the FuzzrNet, and also mine to compensate contributors, and stream video and audio.

 This is an architecture for an actual locally-run p2p app, not a simple web-based "decentralized app".
-Any FuzzrWeb sites will not include a crypto miner of any kind.
-That's called cryptojacking, it's incredibly inefficient, and is wrong to do without someone's explicit knowledge.

 To learn more about our plans for FuzzrWeb, Fuzzr's bridge to the web, take a look at this document: [Fuzzr Web Publishing](docs/web_publishing.md)